dawranliou/dawranliou.com/content/index.md

 You've found my personal website!
 Thank you for visiting!

-I'm a software developer based in California.
-I enjoy playing tennis, reading books, and writing software.
-[Clojure][Clojure] is my favorite programming language, and [Emacs][Emacs] is my favorite development environment.
-I like to write about technologies like the programming languages and tools I enjoy using.
+I'm a [Taiwanese][Taiwan] software developer currently based in California, USA.
+I enjoy playing tennis, drawing, reading books, and writing software.
+Programming languages and software development tools are my favorite topics to write on my [blog](/blog/), where you'll find lots of articles about [Clojure][Clojure] and [Emacs][Emacs].
+As I started learning more [Common Lisp][Common Lisp], game development, and generative arts, I hope to share some articles about those topics soon on this website.

 This site has [recently gone through a major rewrote][rewrote] with my low-tech hand-crafted static site generator based on [Babashka][Babashka], the Clojure